 This post is not an instructional manual that would replace having a necropsy performed by a veterinarian, rather a guide for how to open a body, recognize gross abnormalities and when cause of death isn’t apparent, to document your finding through photographs and notes for future research.

-When you do a DIY necropsy, you’re just looking for obvious issues and won’t be doing the in-depth lab work that comes with a professional necropsy, which would include looking for evidence of parasites and pathogens using a microscope.
+When you do a DIY necropsy, you’re just searching for obvious issues and won’t be doing the in-depth lab work that comes with a professional necropsy, which would include looking for evidence of parasites and pathogens using a microscope.

 It doesn’t take a vet to see when a bird has died from reproductive issues like Salpingitis, Egg Yolk Peritonitis, Ovarian Cancer or internal laying.
-You can also find evidence of thickening of nerves from Marek’s Disease or excess fat accumulations indicative of Fatty Liver Syndrome.
+You can also find evidence of thickening of sciatic nerves from Marek’s Disease or excess fat accumulations indicative of Fatty Liver Syndrome.

 I’ve had two birds that required euthanizing recently.
 I asked my friend Thomas to do it and then open the birds so we could take a look.
 He also helped when my friend Tracy’s bird died suddenly.
 She was going to bury her hen, so I asked if Thomas and I could do a DIY necropsy.